Tony Jacklin: Ryder Cup captain

-Jacklin served as the non-playing captain of Europe in four consecutive Ryder Cups from 1983 to 1989.
-He had a 2.5–1.5 won-loss record, captaining his men to their first victory in 28 years in 1985, and to their first ever victory in the United States in 1987.
+Jacklin was the non-playing captain of Europe in four consecutive Ryder Cups from 1983 to 1989.
+He had a 2.5–1.5 won-loss record, captaining his men to their first victory in 28 years in 1985 and to their first ever victory in the United States in 1987.
+He is credited with saving the competition from disappearing due to American dominance.